backtrace-labs/backtrace-android/README.md

 * Supports a wide range of Android SDKs.
 * Supports offline database for error report storage and re-submission in case of network outage.
 * Fully customizable and extendable event handlers and base classes for custom implementations.
+* Supports detection of blocking the application's main thread (Application Not Responding).
+* Supports monitoring the blocking of manually created threads by providing watchdog.

 # Supported SDKs <a name="supported-sdks"></a>
 * Minimal SDK version 19 (Android 4.4)